Sylius/Sylius/UPGRADE.md

 ### Product / ProductBundle

 * `ProductVariant::$name` property (and corresponding getter and setter) was removed to make it translatable.
 Therefore, `ProductVariantTranslation` was introduced with one `$name` property.
 All product variants names are migrated to new concept with migration `Version2016121415313`.
+Look at [this PR](https://github.com/Sylius/Sylius/pull/7091) if you have any problems with upgrade.

 ### Promotion / PromotionBundle